Embrace The Suck: An Expansion Of Three Characteristics That Make A Song A Leonard Cohen Song: #1. Embracing The Predicament

 I think those descriptions of me are quite inappropriate to the gravity of the predicament that faces us all.
 I’ve always been free from hope.
 It’s never been one of my great solaces.
 I feel that more and more we’re invited to make ourselves strong and cheerful.
 I think that it was Ben Jonson who said, I have studied all the theologies and all the philosophies, but cheerfulness keeps breaking through.17

-That notion itself transforms into Cohen’s broken Hallelujah:
+That notion itself transforms into Leonard’s broken Hallelujah:

 Finally there’s no conflict between things, finally everything is reconciled but not where we live.
 This world is full of conflicts and full of things that cannot be reconciled but there are moments when we can transcend the dualistic system and reconcile and embrace the whole mess and that’s what I mean by Hallelujah.
 That regardless of what the impossibility of the situation is, there is a moment when you open your mouth and you throw open your arms and you embrace the thing and you just say ‘Hallelujah!
 Blessed is the name.’
 And you can’t reconcile it in any other way except in that position of total surrender, total affirmation.18